Tasmanian milk-fed lamb short loin and shank | Photo: Osia Bar & Restaurant

 House of Robert Timms

-Longstanding coffee-makers from Australia, Robert Timms made their entry into Singapore in 2010 and have since been serving casual, Aussie fare, signature coffee and affordable brunch plates at their three outlets.
-We are partial to their Wheelock outlet for the al fresco seating (a great spot for a not-crowded weekend meal on Orchard Road).
-While the usual eggs benedict and breakfast fry-ups are top draws one their menu, do give its fusion offerings a try – the kangaroo rendang ($26.90) and the crocodile curry ($24) are both served with steamed rice and crisp papadum.
+Robert Timms, longstanding coffee-makers from Australia, made its entry into Singapore in 2010 and has since been serving casual, Australian fare, its signature coffee, and affordable brunch plates at three outlets.
+While the usual eggs benedict and breakfast fry-ups are top draws on the menu, do give its fusion offerings a try – the kangaroo rendang ($26.90) and the crocodile curry ($24) are both served with steamed rice and crisp papadum (Indian spiced crackers).

 House of Robert Timms | Address: #01-02/03, Wheelock Place, 501 Orchard Road | Tel: 67359201 | Opening hours: Fri & Sat 8am-3am; Sun-Thu 8am-1am